Table of contents

 Taxonomy of Amaranthaceae

-There are currently about 2000 – 2500 spp in 180 accepted genera of the Caryophyllales order of core Eudicots.
-There are currently 10 subfamilies, but this may change.
-As with all families, current advances in molecular phylogenetics are causing us to re-evaluate family relationships, so this may change in the future as more information is discovered.
+There are currently about 2000 – 2500 species in 180 accepted genera of the Caryophyllales order of core eudicots.
+There are currently 10 subfamilies.
+However, as with all families, current advances in molecular phylogenetics are causing us to re-evaluate family relationships, so this may change in the future as more information is discovered.

 - Amaranthoideae – Annual or perennial herbs to shrubs, occasionally small trees.
 The inflorescence is branched or not but is usually spike-like or capitate.
 The bracts are disarticulating, and bracteoles may or may not be papyraceous or scarious.
-The perianth is typically scarious, and they possess staminodes or pseudostaminodes.
+The perianth is typically scarious, and it possesses staminodes or pseudostaminodes.
 Cuticle waxes lack platelets, and hairs are uniseriate.

 - Betoideae – Annual to perennial herbs or occasionally subshrubs or vines.
-Bracteoles are usually present, the perianth has 5 (3) parts and is persistent and accrescent in Beta.
+Bracteoles are usually present; the perianth has 5 (3) parts and is persistent and accrescent in Beta.
 The androecium has 5 (1) members, and the gynoecium is sometimes partly inferior.
-Fruit is a circumscissile capsule or pyxidium.
+The fruit is a circumscissile capsule or pyxidium.

 - Corispermoideae – Annual herbs without C4 photosynthesis.
 The inflorescence is spicate, simple, compact, or sometimes globular, and lacking bracteoles.
 Leaves are mostly alternate, sessile, or petiole-like.
 Hairs are branched or stellate.
 Perianth has 0-5 membranous tepals that are not persistent.